Massachusetts Archaeology Month is in October. For more information, check out: http://www.sec.state.ma.us/MHC/mhcarch/ArchMonthintro.htm.

 The Museum of our National Heritage has workshops and events for children of all ages.
 For more information, call (781) 861-6559, or visit its Web site at: http://www.nationalheritagemuseum.org/.

 Old Sturbridge Village is the largest outdoor museum in the Northeast.
 Visitors see a reenacted colonial village and tour restored colonial buildings.
-Old Sturbridge Village hosts events for kids over the summer, including Discovery and Exploration Summer Adventures.
-For more information, call 1-800-733-1830, or visit: http://www.osv.org/.
+Old Sturbridge Village also hosts events for kids over the summer, including Summer Adventures, camps that allow kids of all age groups to explore an aspect of colonial history.
+For more information, call (800) 733-1830, or visit: http://www.osv.org/.

-The Higgins Armory Museum in Worchester is the only museum in the Western Hemisphere where you can explore the life of a knight, try on a Roman legionnaire's helmet, and take a stroll through a medieval-style Great Hall.
+The Higgins Armory Museum in Worcester is the only museum in the Western Hemisphere where you can explore the life of a knight, try on a Roman legionnaire's helmet, and take a stroll through a medieval-style Great Hall.
 The museum offers plenty of programs, as well as school tours.
-For more information, call (508) 853-6015, or visit its Web site at: www.higgins.org.
+For more information, call (508) 853-6015, or go to: www.higgins.org.